×

 When we asked people about industries and career opportunities in Cascais, they reponded:

 "Foreigners often have jobs in the hospitality industry in Cascais, such as working in hotels, restaurants, and bars.
 Other popular jobs for foreigners include teaching English, working in retail, and providing administrative support.
-Additionally, many foreigners find work in the tourism industry, such as tour guides and tour operators," remarked one expat living in Cascais, Portugal.
+Additionally, many foreigners find work in the tourism industry, such as tour guides and tour operators," explained one expat living in Cascais, Portugal.

 What is life like in Cascais?